Birding in the Adirondacks

 - Common Loon.
 This bird is a true symbol of wild nature.
 The loon's eerie wails echoing across open waters makes for a true Adirondack experience.
 These birds can be found throughout the Adirondacks on the many lakes and ponds that dot the landscape.
 For a truly wild experience, look for loons deep in the St. Regis Canoe Area near Saranac Lake.

 - Bicknell's Thrush.
 In the summer months, in alpine areas typically characterized by unforgiving weather and stunted vegetation, the Bicknell's Thrush thrives in high mountain climates.
 This bird migrates to the tallest peaks during breeding season and it's fluting song can be heard drifting out from dense tangles of balsam firs.
 Birders will need to travel above 3,000-feet in elevation to find this bird, so using the Whiteface Mountain Veterans' Memorial Highway is a perfect corridor as an alternative to bushwhacking through the often impenetrable krummholz.
-Blue Mountain, towering above the hamlet of Blue Mountain Lake, is home to the second largest population of Bicknell's Thrush.
+Blue Mountain, towering above the hamlet of Blue Mountain Lake, is another option.
 Hike up to the summit to discover many high elevation birds!

 - Canada Jay.
 A playful trail companion, the Canada Jay will surely bring a smile to any birders face, although their friendliness often is accompanied by loud demands for human food!
 Frequently seen swooping through the boreal forests, these birds are fun to watch during winter months.
 Did you know Canada Jays build their nests and raise their young in the winter?
 When other species are just starting to nest, Canada Jay chicks are already born!
 You can find these spirited birds around the Adirondacks.
 Great locations are: Ferd's Bog, Cedar River Flow, and the Bloomingdale Bog.